jesswang08/cse15l-lab-reports/lab-report-1-week-2.md

 ```
 $ ssh cs15lwi22aqx@ieng6.ucsd.edu
 ```
-type in your password and then you will be connected.
+Type in your password and then you will be connected.
 ![Image](remoteConnect.png)

+---
 # 3. Trying Some Commands <br/>
 In the VSCode terminal, you can run some commands:
 <br/>